pantheon-systems/documentation/source/content/guides/disaster-recovery/03-when-disaster-strikes.md

 #### Escalation Paths

 Depending on the account tier, your escalation path may differ.
-Escalation paths include:
+Escalation paths include the following:

 * Dedicated Customer Success Engineer: All Diamond tier accounts have a named senior support engineer, and tickets and issues are routed preferentially to them.